Emanuel-Veronez/Emanuel-Veronez/README.md

 - 👀 I’m interested in  learn and enter programming
 - 🌱 I’m currently learning  python
 - 💞️ I’m looking to collaborate
-- 📫 How to reach me  linkedin  emanuel veronez lima
+- 📫 How to reach me https://www.linkedin.com/in/emanuel-veronez-lima-09105822b

 Emanuel-Veronez/Emanuel-Veronez is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.